Unveiling the World of Cosmetic Colour Ingredients

 Colourants 101

-Two primary categories define cosmetic colourants: dyes and pigments.
+There are two primary categories defining cosmetic colourants: dyes and pigments.
 Dyes dissolve into product bases like water, oil, or alcohol.
-The synthetic versions often reign supreme due to their intense colour potency, outshining natural alternatives.
+The synthetic versions are often considered superior due to their intense colour potency, outshining natural alternatives.

 Regulations: The Colourful Landscape of Compliance